When I was a student, I had all kinds of odd jobs.

 Potential earnings: £8-£20 per hour

-You’re in luck!
 There are a whole raft of jobs out there as an online English tutor for students learning English as a second language.
+And you already have the number one qualification (speaking the lingo!)

 The work varies depending on the company you sign up with.
 Some companies pay you just to chat in English!
-Others require you to teach more structured lessons over video chat.
+Others require you to teach more structured lessons over a video call.

 Potential earnings: £50-£10,000+ per month(!)